 2002-2008: Digital Repositories

 dLIST, an open access archive was developed as a global scholarly communication consortium for LIS.
-It helped usher new jobs and roles to libraries and I received an ALA / LJ Mover and Shaker award for it.
+It helped usher new jobs and roles to libraries and Dr. Coleman received the prestigious Library Journal Mover and Shaker award for it.
 The Information Technology and Society Research Lab with the University Library and the Academic Office of Instruction and Support was a critical part of this R&D project as were the graduate library students.
 Students served as interns and grad library assistants.
-We developed workflows, policies and procedures for managing deposits, copyrights, metadata, collection development, and more.
-Activists in the Open Access revolution, these grad students are now Library Directors.
-If the history of LIS schools is told you will find that they were the earliest Scholarly Communication and Digital Repository Librarians.
+New workflows, policies and procedures for managing deposits, copyrights, metadata, collection development, digitization, and more were developed.
+Activists in the Open Access revolution, the grad students are now Library Directors.
+In the history of LIS schools they are the earliest Scholarly Communication and Digital Repository Librarians.

 Geo-technical Rock, and Water Digital Library.
 University of Arizona.